 Student Loan Calculator

 Using a student loan calculator can help you create a student loan repayment strategy that’s right for you.
-With some basic information about your existing or prospective student loan, the Bankrate student loan calculator shows you the monthly loan payment you can expect, how long it’ll take you to repay your entire loan and how much interest you’ll pay overall.
-Enter the details of your student loan into the calculator below to see your personal results.
+With some basic information about your existing or prospective student loans, the Bankrate student loan calculator can show your estimated monthly payment based on the length of your repayment term.
+Additionally, it will show you how much interest you’ll pay overall.
+Simply enter the details of your student loan into the calculator below to see your personalized results.

 What you need to know for this calculator

 Loan amounts vary depending on whether you’re exploring a federal or private student loan.
-The loan amount you’re offered might also be limited based on your enrollment level (e.g., undergraduate versus graduate or professional student) or degree program.
+The loan amount you’re offered might also be limited based on your academic year (freshman, sophomore, etc.), level of education (undergraduate, graduate or professional), dependency status and degree.

 Federal student loan amounts

 - Direct Subsidized Loans: Up to $5,500 annually.

 - Direct Unsubsidized Loans: Up to $12,500 annually.

 - Direct Unsubsidized Loans: Up to $20,500 annually.

 - Direct PLUS Loans: Up to the school’s reported cost of attendance, minus other financial aid received.